Durbin: Trump Gets ‘Totally Dazzled’ And ‘Googly Eyed’ When Speaking To Putin, Other Authoritarian Leaders

 Also covered on the call were a number of other substantive topics, including negotiations to denuclearize the Korean peninsula and continued upheaval in Venezuela.
 Regarding Venezuela, U.S. intelligence officials have said that Russia and Cuba are both propping up Nicolás Maduro in the country.

-Following the call, Trump apparently contradicted those intelligence assessments, saying in remarks to reporters that Putin was not interested in getting involved with Venezuela.
+Following the call, Trump apparently contradicted those intelligence assessments, saying, in remarks to reporters, that Putin was not interested in getting involved with Venezuela.

-“Russia has sent at least a planeload full of these little green men that we’ve seen in eastern Ukraine and they are destabilizing the situation there,” the senator added.
+“Russia has sent at least a planeload full of these little green men that we’ve seen in eastern Ukraine and they are destabilizing the situation there,” the Senator added.